refinery-platform/refinery-platform/docs/tutorial.md

   ![NavBar](https://github.com/refinery-platform/refinery-platform/blob/develop/docs/screenshots/NavBar_skitch.png)

 ## 1. Creating a Metadata File
-1. Compile all the metadata to be associated with the data set and then organize these metadata into a delimited (e.g. tab-delimited) text file.
-A template metadata file can be found [here][refinery-sample-metadata.tsv] -- note the required attributes (sample name, data file, and organism).
-Additional attributes can be appended as needed.
+- Organize all the metadata to be associated with the data set into a delimited (e.g. tab-delimited) text file.
+This metadata table
+  - must have at least 3 columns to describe *(1) sample identifiers, (2) filenames, (3) species identifiers*
+  - must contain column names in the first row of the table

+- A template metadata file can be found [here][refinery-sample-metadata.tsv].
+  - __Column names__ (called __attributes__ throughout Refinery) can be freely chosen but *must be unique*, *cannot contain special characters*, and *should be descriptive yet concise*
+  - __Column order__
   - __Tutorial Data Set: tab-delimited__ `tutorial.tsv` __metadata file already created__

 > __Column Order__: The attribute and file name columns in the metadata file can be provided in any order and the column headers can be chosen by the investigator.
 However, given that the data set importer (see next section below) will map column 1 to _sample name_, column 2 to _data file_, and column 3 to _organism_, it can save time during import if this information is provided in the first three columns in this order.